 Mrs. Oliver belonged to the I.O.D.E. and the Ladies Assisting Society of the Public General Hospital.
 She was an avid reader and enjoyed travelling with her husband.
 Dr. and Mrs. Oliver owned a home at Erie Beach and Mrs. Oliver was an ardent gardener.

 Mrs. Oliver died on the 6th of March of 1933 in Chatham.

 Shortly before Dr. Oliver died, a newborn baby needed a blood transfusion.
 Dr. Oliver gave the baby his own blood.
 That baby’s name?
 Dr. John Arthur Roe, who is also featured on the Chatham-Kent Physician Tribute.
 Already in poor health, this selfless act saved the baby’s life but endangered his own.
-Dr. Oliver died on the 19th of November, 1933 in Chatham.
-Dr. and Mrs. Oliver are interred in the Mausoleum at Maple Leaf Cemetery.
+Dr. Oliver died in Chatham on the 19th of November, 1933.
+Dr. and Mrs. Oliver are interred in the mausoleum at Maple Leaf Cemetery in Chatham.

 *His son, Douglas Robertson Oliver became a well-known journalist.
 Douglas Oliver enlisted in World War I with the Canadian Armed Services and served overseas in France.
 Douglas Oliver is featured on the ‘Gathering Our Heroes’ website.